swiftcoder2020/bsl-fingerspelling-js-game/README.md

 * Instructions into the game that clearly defines into the usage of how it is to be played

-* Various high quality images that depicts a sign of an alphabetic letter
+* Various high quality images that depicts a sign of an alphabetic letter for clarity

 * The ability to flash each image to form a sequence into a word